Kris-Martin/wordle/README.md

 java -jar wordle.jar
 ```

-If you would like to build the project yourself see instructions at the end of this [end of this](#getting-started) README.
+If you would like to build the project yourself see the instructions at the [end of this](#getting-started) README.

 ## MVP